build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 ![Overview of the document ingestion pipeline](images/document-processing-pipeline.png)

 ### <u>Startup Script and File Structure</u>
 The core logic resides in the `create-embeddings-save-in-vectordb\startup_script.py` file.
 This Python script, `startup_script.py`, performs several tasks related to document processing, text embedding, and insertion into an Amazon OpenSearch cluster.
 The script downloads the PDF document from the Amazon S3 bucket, the loaded document is then split into smaller text chunks.
-For each chunk, the text content is sent to the GPT-J 6B FP16 Embedding model endpoint deployed on Amazon Sagemaker (retrieved from the TEXT_EMBEDDING_MODEL_ENDPOINT_NAME environment variable) to generate text embeddings.
+For each chunk, the text content is sent to the GPT-J 6B FP16 Embedding model endpoint deployed on Amazon SageMaker (retrieved from the TEXT_EMBEDDING_MODEL_ENDPOINT_NAME environment variable) to generate text embeddings.
 The generated embeddings, along with other information are then inserted into the Amazon OpenSearch index.
 The script retrieves configuration parameters and credentials from environment variables, making it adaptable for different environments.
 This script is intended to be run within a Docker container for consistent execution.

 ### <u>Building and Pushing Docker Image</u>